buck-0x/eraser-io-mcp-server/MCP_USAGE.md

 3. A cloud architecture diagram for the deployment
 ```

-Claude will call the tool multiple times with appropriate parameters for each diagram type.
+The host will call the tool multiple times with appropriate parameters for each diagram type.

 ### Custom Themes and Styling